 2. Work Fast And Instinctively At The Beginning

 - This is the fun bit!
 Your first impressions of a piece are often what inspires you to create.
 Use this moment of fresh inspiration to start throwing ideas into the sound bed.
 Let yourself go wild, any idea is a good idea at this stage.
 You’re aiming to create a sound palate that you can take your time to refine and “weed out” later.
 (See Step 5)

 - Work with “real” sounds layered with synthetic effects.
 Generally each effect will need to be made up of several layers, each adding a certain blend of frequencies or character.
 Having a real element, i.e. something recognisably belonging to the picture, helps bed the sound into the piece.
-Even if a sound effect could I theory be made up of entirety synthetic effects, (such as in a Sci-fi film for example), it often helps to take a real world sound and manipulate it to create a whole new sound.
+Even if a sound effect could in theory be made up of entirety synthetic elements, (such as in a Sci-fi film for example), it often helps to take a real world sound and manipulate it to create a whole piece of audio.

-- For Example: You could take a gunshot sound effect and slow it down, reverse it, pitch it up or down, and run it through a chain of plug ins to create a sound layer for a Sci-fi blaster.
-Add a Moog sub bass synth pulse and a electricity zap to your manipulated gunshot and suddenly you’ve made an entirely new and unique sound for that weapon, but it still has something that we recognise within it.
+- For Example: You could take a gunshot sound and slow it down, reverse it, pitch it up or down, and run it through a chain of plugins to create a sound layer for a Sci-fi blaster.
+Add a Moog sub bass synth pulse and an electricity zap to your manipulated gunshot and suddenly you’ve made an entirely new and unique sound for that weapon, but it still has something that we recognise within it.

 3. Begin With Everything In

 - When beginning to add your sound design, work with all of the elements that you have bee supplied turned up and “in the mix”.
 (Music, Dialogue, Voice Over).
 That way you can quickly tell if what you’re adding will work against the other audio elements in the project.

 - For example: There’s no point building a epic sound design bed, or a multi layered explosion that

 sounds incredible on its own if there’s a voice over happening at the same time.